-- 1. Tuition paid in full by August 1, 2023.
+- 1. Tuition paid in full by August 1, 2024.
 Payments are made through FACTS Tuition Management Company by automatic debit or credit card only.
 Payments will not be accepted at the school. - 2.
-Tri-Annual tuition Payment: 1/3 due in August 2023, 1/3 due in November 2023, and 1/3 due in February 2024.
-Payments are made through FACTS Tuition Management Company by automatic debit or credit card only. - 3.
-Monthly Payments: The first of 10 payments is made in August with final payment in May 2024.
-Payments are made through FACTS Tuition Management Company by automatic debit or credit card only. - 4.
-All Bridges payments are made through FACTS Tuition Management Company and paid monthly.
+Tri-Annual tuition Payment: 1/3 due in August 2024, 1/3 due in November 2024, and 1/3 due in February 2025.
+Payments are made through FACTS Tuition Management Company by automatic debit or credit card only. - Monthly Payments: The first of 10 payments is made in August with final payment in May 2025.
+Payments are made through FACTS Tuition Management Company by automatic debit or credit card only.

+All payments must be made through FACTS Tuition Management Company by debit or credit card only.